renecandelier/Fottos/README.md

-# CNNgo Android/Fire TV
+# Fottos
-This is the Android TV and Amazon Fire TV codebase for CNNgo.
-Android and Fire TV are distinguished using product flavors and build variants.
+This app is a fun way to explore photos using the flickr search API.

 ## Development
 This project uses [gitflow](http://nvie.com/posts/a-successful-git-branching-model/) and requires code reviews for every pull request.